Apocollapse/CanawaysQuantumCode/core_simulations/README.md

 This work is © Robert Canaway, 2024.
 All rights reserved.

 Use of this repository is subject to licensing agreements.
-For inquiries, please contact [Your Contact Information].
+For inquiries, please contact canners31@gmail.com

 ## Contribution